thomasmendez/go-template-simple-server-monitoring/README.md

 [Testify](https://github.com/stretchr/testify) is an assertion library.
 Can also be used for mocking and building testing suites

+### Prometheus Client

+[Prometheus Go Client](github.com/prometheus/client_golang) is the Go client library for Prometheus.
+It is used to provide application metrics

 ## Tools Used

 ### Swagger